serbrious/neuro-game-sdk/Unity/README.md

 This is the documentation for the Unity version of the Neuro SDK.
 If you are looking for the general API documentation, look [here](../API/README.md).

-> [!Note]
-> This SDK has been open-sourced as a reference and has not been tested properly yet.
-> You may encounter issues when using it.
-If you do, please open an issue.
+If you encounter any issues while using this SDK, please open an issue in this repository.
-> Proper testing will be done before the game jam starts.

 ## Installation